 Individuals hired will accrue leave at a rate based on their length of service.
 They are also able to participate in the Thrift Savings Plan (TSP), Federal Employees Group Life Insurance (FEGLI), Federal Employees Health Benefits (FEHB) program, and Federal Employees Retirement System (FERS).
 They also earn Non-Competitive Eligibility (NCE) after 52 weeks of service overseas.

 Individuals hired are eligible to receive danger pay, if applicable.
-However, no other payments are authorized (e.g., cost of living allowance, post differential, temporary lodging, living quarters, transfer, home service transfer, education, separate maintenance allowance, advance of pay, home leave, Rest and Recuperation).
+However, no other payments are authorized (e.g., cost of living allowance, post differential, temporary lodging, living quarters, transfer, home service transfer, education, language incentive pay, separate maintenance allowance, advance of pay, home leave, Rest and Recuperation).
 No other entitlements may be granted (e.g., shipment of HHE, UAB) other than those already granted to the sponsoring employee.

 Those hired into positions at unaccompanied posts must be included on their sponsoring employee’s travel orders.